focus-editor/focus/LOG.md

     + Then think about loading the user config and merging it with the default one
     + If no global config exists, attempt to create it on start
     + Load project dirs from the global config
+    + Load last opened project
+    + Investigate why a new session is not created when opening a file by double click
     - When a new instance is started, start a new session:
-        - Create a folder in the temp folder `session_{timestamp}`
+        + Create a folder in the temp folder `session_{timestamp}`
-        - Save project name
+        + Save project name
+        + When an old session is present, copy over stuff from there (gracefully fail if can't reopen stuff)
+        + Save up to 10 sessions (delete the rest when starting)
         - Save modified buffers together with some limited undo/redo history
         - Do it every quick frame
-        - When an old session is present, copy over stuff from there (gracefully fail if can't reopen stuff)
-        - Save up to 10 sessions (delete the rest when starting)
     - On the splash screen list all previous sessions (one per project)
         - Display last edit time
         - Display project name